Drug Testing In New South Wales

 Offences and penalties

-It is a defence if the drug was prescribed by a medical practitioner and was taken in accordance with a medical practitioner’s prescription, or for a codeine-based medicinal drug, if it was purchased from a pharmacy and has been taken in accordance with the manufacturer’s instructions.
+A person who is charged with a drug driving offence has a defence if the drug was prescribed by a medical practitioner and was taken in accordance with a prescription, or for a codeine-based medicinal drug, if it was purchased from a pharmacy and taken in accordance with the manufacturer’s instructions.